Travel the Oregon Trail

 Travel the Oregon Trail:

-This program is designed as an interactive game.
+Your field trip at the museum is designed as an interactive game.
 Your students will learn about major landmarks such as Independence Rock, Fort Laramie, and other vital stops along the trail.
 They will also learn about many of the hardships that pioneers faced on the trek.
 Your students will encounter wild animals, hunting opportunities, disease, accidents, and more.
 We will utilize dice rolls to determine whether your students survive each of these dangers.
 The items your students chose to pack will also be incredibly important for their continental crossing.
 With a little luck, most of your students will make it to Oregon City.

 On our journey west, we will see many different human artifacts from this time period… along with some animal biofacts.
-Your students will see everything from christening gowns that are more than 150 years old, to a saw that used to amputate limbs on the frontier, to bear pelts, to hardtack, to pots and pans, to pioneer guns, and more!
+Your students will see everything from christening gowns that are more than 150 years old, to a saw that was used to amputate limbs on the frontier, to bear pelts, to hardtack, to pots and pans, to pioneer guns, and more!
 This program is sure to please teachers and students alike!

-Open Museum Exploration: 30 Minutes
+Open Museum Exploration: 30-60 Minutes

 Click Here to Book Now ➤➤